RalphHightower/RalphHightower/README.md

 ## Personal Projects

-Now that I am retired, I am getting into the Arduino ecosystem.
+Now that I am retired, I am getting into the Arduino, Raspberry Pi(π), and RISC-V ecosystem.

 | Status | Project |
 |----|-----|